 While ice bath benefits might be a hot topic for water cooler chats, is it something that really stands up to science?
-And do the benefits outweigh the discomfort of being downright cold?
+And do the rewards outweigh the discomfort of being downright cold?
+In this guide, we’ll take a closer look at what research actually says about cold water therapy, what potential benefits (and drawbacks) you can expect, and whether the results justify braving that icy plunge.

 Medical disclaimer: This article is intended for educational and informational purposes only.
 It is not intended as a substitute for medical advice.
 For health advice, contact a licensed healthcare provider.